Subcategory (RNA class) for MIR4651 Gene

 GeneCards Summary for MIR4651 Gene

 MIR4651 (MicroRNA 4651) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR4651 include Cytochrome P450 Oxidoreductase Deficiency and Antley-Bixler Syndrome With Genital Anomalies And Disordered Steroidogenesis.
-Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
-An important paralog of this gene is NOS1.
+Diseases associated with MIR4651 include Disordered Steroidogenesis Due To Cytochrome P450 Oxidoreductase and Antley-Bixler Syndrome With Genital Anomalies And Disordered Steroidogenesis.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.